Home BrittanyA getaway to Bénodet in Brittany

 Published: Updated:

-In this article, I invite you to discover Bénodet, a seaside resort in Brittany, along what is known as the Breton Riviera, specifically located in southern Finistère (this department actually has the most coastline in France).
-The town is also part of the Sensation Bretagne network, which unites 30 coastal towns and seaside resorts in Brittany.
-Bénodet is a small town of 3,600 inhabitants that is lively year-round.
-This tourist destination is a classified resort on the southern tip of Brittany, facing the Glénan archipelago, and is also situated at the mouth of the Odet river.
+In this article, I invite you to discover Bénodet, a seaside resort in Brittany, along what is known as the Breton Riviera, specifically located in southern Finistère (this department is actually the one with the most coastline in France).
+The town is also part of the Sensation Bretagne network, which brings together 30 coastal towns and seaside resorts in Brittany.
+Bénodet is a small town of 3,600 residents, vibrant all year round.
+This tourist destination is a classified resort on the southern tip of Brittany, facing the Glénan archipelago and located at the mouth of the Odet river.

-We discovered Bénodet with my favorite photographer in June 2023 as part of a blog trip with some fellow blogger friends we know well, which gave this 3-day weekend in Brittany a fun summer camp vibe.
+We discovered Bénodet with my favorite photographer in June 2023 as part of a blogtrip with a few blogger friends we know well, which gave this 3-day weekend in Brittany a joyful summer camp atmosphere.

 Bénodet lighthouse from a sandy beach, framed by dark foliage.